rolandjlevy/js-drumkit/README.md

 ### Features 💡
 - Mobile friendly
-- Made purely with Vanilla JavaScript and CSS; no front-end frameworks or libraries like React, Vue etc...
+- Made from scratch with Vanilla JavaScript and CSS; no front-end frameworks or libraries like React, Vue etc...